 If you find yourself feeling overwhelmed, frantic or like you’re always rushing from one thing to the next, learning how to slow down may be just what you need.

 When you intentionally slow down your days and your life, it helps you become more present and mindful in your days.
-And even better, when you aren’t rushing from one thing to the next, struggling just to keep up, life can be a lot more enjoyable!
+And even better, when you aren’t rushing from one thing to the next, struggling just to keep up, life can be a lot more enjoyable too!

 How to slow down in a world that values busy

 But learning how to slow down isn’t always easy.
-It takes intentional effort to resist the societal norm that “busy is better”, or that being busy equals productivity and importance, and choose to slow down.
+It takes intentional effort to resist the societal norm that “busy is better”, or that being busy equals productivity and importance.
+Choosing to slow down instead.

 Maybe you’re ready to slow down, but don’t know exactly how to do it.
 How do you get out of the fast lane and embrace a slower pace of life??